-Lifting of restrictions now doesn’t negate lockdowns’ impact on our mental health.
-From months of missed activities we had planned including casual friend meetings, to cancelled holidays, concerts and weddings, we’ve missed many opportunities to mentally refresh from the stresses of both every day and workday life.
+As the COVID-19 lockdown restrictions have been lifted, many of us are enjoying the freedom of visiting friends and family once again.
+Unfortunately, the reality is that many of us are experiencing mental fatigue.
+The lifting of restrictions doesn’t negate lockdowns’ impact on our mental health.
+From months of missed activities we had planned including casual friend meetings to canceled holidays, concerts, and weddings, we’ve missed many opportunities to mentally refresh from the stresses of both everyday and workday life.
 These cancellations were necessary, but now many of us are feeling the after-effects of missing those natural mental relaxations.
 Many of us feel tired, despite a full night’s sleep.
 We are left wondering why we lack the energy and motivation we usually have.
 Do you feel the employee energy drain?

 Identifying mental fatigue and energy drain is only part of the problem.
 The next challenge is how do you provide the correct support to your people?
 How can we improve employee energy and inspire self-care?

 One thing to note, however, is that you may be limited in the ways in which you can help them mentally recharge.
 Sometimes the individual needs to recognise what has to change and put that action in themselves.
 You can guide them, but ultimately they may need to have the drive to change.
 As long as you keep open communication available with potential ideas to improve wellbeing, along with the importance of self-care and mental recuperation, you will have a strong foundation to build from.

-In short, we need to all recognise that COVID-19 has been difficult for many people, in a variety of ways.
+We need to all recognise that COVID-19 has been difficult for many people, in a variety of ways.
 The key is to be understanding and open about your own challenges with mental fatigue, mental health and wellbeing.
 It helps others to understand that it is okay to talk about and that you understand what they are experiencing.
 We can always benefit from being more openly human about our challenges, whatever they may be.

 This content is based on a recent webinar hosted by the CEO of Actus Software, Lucinda Carney.
 We constantly strive to build a better workplace for people, whether that be by providing quality software, webinars, free resources, or through our HR Uprising Podcast.
-Why not sign up for our latest webinar on ‘Practical Wellbeing for line managers’ below?